 He has many recordings for CBC and has collaborated with a variety of national and international artists including baritone Alan Monk (Metropolitan Opera), baritone Paul Berkholds (California Institute of the Arts), violinist Dylana Jenson (Silver Medal Winner-International Tchaikovsky Competition), violinist Thomas Williams (McGill University), violinist Connie Gantsweg (Berlin Radio Symphony Orchestra), flautist Leslie Neuman (University of Toronto).

-He is a regular contributor to the Victoria Conservatory of Music Summer Piano Academy, the Mt.
+In addition to teaching piano on the Keyboard Faculty of the George & Ann Nation Conservatory School of Classical Music at the VCM, He is a regular contributor to the Victoria Conservatory of Music Summer Piano Intensives, the Mt.
 Royal University Summer Piano Institute, Calgary CASSA Musical Arts Summer Piano and the Pt.
 Loma Summer Piano Institute in San Diego.